FAQs and help

 On a shared site, all radio equipment on the site will contribute to the overall EMF exposure levels.

-Some licensees will need to perform a calculation (or measurement) which takes account of other users’ radio equipment.
-However, you will not need to take account of another users’ equipment on the same site if your equipment that is authorised to transmit at powers above 10 Watts EIRP or 6.1 Watts ERP meets any of the following conditions:
+Some licensees will need to perform a calculation (or measurement) which takes account of other users’ radio equipment on the same site.
+However, you will not need to do so if your equipment meets any of the following conditions:

-- All your equipment on the shared site does not transmit at a combined total radiated power in any direction that is higher than 100 Watts EIRP or 61 Watts ERP (this is likely to apply to many Business Radio licensees); or
+- Your equipment on the shared site does not transmit at a combined total radiated power in any direction that is higher than 100 Watts EIRP or 61 Watts ERP (this is likely to apply to many Business Radio licensees); or

 - Your equipment has a fixed beam and an antenna gain of 29 dBi or higher (this will apply to most if not all fixed link licensees).

 Further guidance is available in our Shared Site compliance flowchart.